-This short-format certificate is best suited to students who already have significant experience in the field of career development, are looking for a way to expand their knowledge and at the same time formalize their experience and expertise within a certificate framework.
+This short-format certificate is best suited to students who already have significant experience in the field of adult learning.
+It is an ideal opportunity for adult educators to further expand their knowledge in their field, and at the same time formalize their experience and expertise within a certificate framework.

-New and aspiring career and academic advisors would be better served to take the 300-hour Certificate in Adult Learning specializing in Career and Academic Advising.
+New and aspiring professionals would be better served to take the 300-hour Certificate in Adult Learning specializing in Adult and Community Education.

 This certificate is offered completely online.